Explore Colorado’s stunning landscapes with self-guided audio tours of Rocky Mountain National Park and Garden of the Gods.

 - Colorado River Trail - The next trail leads to fantastic views of the renowned Colorado River.
 Here, you’ll also learn some surprising history about the river.

 - Holzwarth Historic Site - More history awaits at the Holzwarth Historic Site.
-Once home to a small family, it became one of the nation’s first dude ranches before the area was designated a national park.
+Once a small family home, it became one of the nation’s first dude ranches before the area was designated a national park.

 - Bowen-Baker Trailhead - Up next is the Bowen/Baker Trailhead, marking the beginning of one of the park’s longest trails.
 Experienced hikers seeking a challenge will definitely want to explore this one!

-- Coyote Valley Trail - The next trail, the Coyote Valley Trail, is perfect for hikers looking for a shorter, easier journey.
+- Coyote Valley Trail - The following trail, the Coyote Valley Trail, is an excellent choice for hikers seeking a shorter, easier journey.
 This trek also offers fishing opportunities!

 - Onahu Trailhead - The Ute and Arapaho weren’t the only tribes to call the Rockies home.
 You’ll learn about another, the Onahu, at the Onahu Trailhead up next.

-- Grand Lake - The main tour concludes in the town of Grand Lake, which provides all the amenities needed after a long, rewarding day in the Rockies.
+- Grand Lake - The main tour concludes in the town of Grand Lake, which provides all the amenities needed after a long, fulfilling day in the Rockies.

-- Moraine Park Museum - If you choose to take the Bear Lake detour, you’ll first arrive at the Moraine Park Amphitheater, dating back to the park’s earliest days.
+- Moraine Park Museum - If you opted for the Bear Lake detour, you’ll first arrive at the Moraine Park Amphitheater, dating back to the park’s earliest days.

-- Bear Lake Trailhead - After that, you’ll reach the Cub Lake Trailhead, where you’ll learn about the lasting impact of wildfires within the park.
+- Bear Lake Trailhead - Following that, you’ll reach the Cub Lake Trailhead, where you’ll learn about the lasting impact of wildfires within the park.

-- Fern Lake - Beyond that is the Fern Lake Trailhead, an ideal stop for hikers seeking peace and quiet away from the crowds.
+- Fern Lake - Beyond that is the Fern Lake Trailhead, an ideal stop for hikers seeking tranquility away from the crowds.

 - Eagle Cliff Mountain - Searching for a picturesque picnic spot?
 You’ll find it next, at Hollowell Park.